-Comparative remuneration profile with respect to industry, size of the Company, profile of the position and person:
+5. Comparative remuneration profile with respect to industry, size of the Company, profile of the position and person:

-Taking into consideration the size of the Company, the profile of Mr. Wadia, the responsibilities of three divisions and the industry benchmarks, the remuneration proposed to be paid is commensurate with the remuneration packages paid to senior level counterparts in other companies and has also been considered by the Nomination and Remuneration Committee of the Company at their meeting held on 9th June, 2020.
+Taking into consideration the size of the Company, the profile of Mr. Khurana, the responsibilities of three divisions and the industry benchmarks, the remuneration proposed to be paid is commensurate with the remuneration packages paid to senior level counterparts in other companies and has also been considered by the Nomination and Remuneration Committee of the Company at their meeting held on Monday, 9th August, 2021.

-Mr. Jehangir N. Wadia has no pecuniary relationship directly or indirectly with the Company except to the extent of his remuneration and shareholdings in the Company.
-8. Mr. Jehangir N. Wadia holds 2,87,525 number of shares in the Company.
+Mr. Khurana has no pecuniary relationship directly or indirectly with the Company or relationship with the managerial personnel or other director except to the extent of his remuneration in the Company.